mautic/developer-documentation-new/docs/plugins/mvc.rst

 This example replaces the ``%world%`` placeholder with ``Mars``, and outputs the translated string.

+.. vale off

-For more on how to handle translations, see :doc:`Translator </developer/translations>`.
+For more on how to handle translations, see :doc:`Translator </components/translators>`.

+.. vale on

 The ``$view['translator']`` follows the same conventions described in the :doc:`Translator documentation </developer/translations>`, allowing dynamic, localized content in templates.